-- Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use - Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the system will limit the size of the impact; or at lower levels where access to the building is primarily to those with some incentive to exercise care - Category III a zone not likely to be damaged by normal impacts caused by people or by thrown kicked objects.

-7.14 For high impact zones susceptible to damage (that is, 2 m from ground level), the use of Dryvit Panzer mesh is recommended.
+- Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use - Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the system will limit the size of the impact; or at lower levels where access to the building is primarily to those with some incentive to exercise care - Category III a zone not likely to be damaged by normal impacts caused by people or by thrown or kicked objects. - 7.19 For high impact zones susceptible to damage (ie 2 m from ground level), the installation of Dryvit Panzer mesh is recommended.